 Energy efficiency is another source of uncertainty.
-First, it must be recognized that the 2021 LTDEF was a "frozen efficiency" forecast.
-That means the forecast model employs statistical techniques that estimate the relationships between load, weather, and economics based on historical data from January 2015 through August 2020.
+First, it must be recognized that the 2022 LTDEF was a "frozen efficiency" forecast.
+That means the forecast model employs statistical techniques that estimate the relationships between load, weather, and economics based on historical data from January 2016 through September 2021.
 The implicit assumption in the forecast is that there will be no significant change in the level of energy efficiency during the forecasted timeframe when compared to what occurred during the historical period used in the model building process.
 Such an assumption has significant implications.
 Among other things, it means that the models assume the thermal characteristics of the housing stock and the characteristics of the mix of appliances will remain relatively the same.
-If thirty percent of the residential central air conditioners in the South Central weather zone had Seasonal Energy Efficiency Ratios (SEER-a measure of heat extraction efficiency) of twelve during the historical time period, then the model assumes that same proportion in all forecasted years.